 The Wearable Blanket

 Why is a wearable blanket better than a traditional one?
 Good question.
 I don't know the answer to that.
-But for some people, it seems, the strange fusion of hoodie and bedding that is The Comfy or the classic as-seen-on-TV Snuggie reaches the apex of comfort.
+But for some people, it seems, the strange fusion of hoodie and bedding that is The Comfy or what is essentially a duvet with arm holes reaches the apex of comfort.
 Clearly, you don't have to bother with rearranging the thing after you get up and go to the bathroom; I guess that's a plus.
 You could also wear it around the airport if you're comfortable with public humiliation.

 The Less Embarrassing Travel Pillow